SpaceTeam/uHoubolt/README.md

 Some of the ressources linked above contain known issues spcific to them.
 The others are listed here in no particular order.
 - Documentation & procedures insufficient
 - Fill system vent not great (?)
-- Almost no load (or other) simulations done (officials at launch events don't like that)
+- Almost no load (or other) calculations/simulations done (officials at launch events don't like that)
 - Engine efficiency inconsistent over multiple manufactured parts, injector design probably quite susceptible to tolerances
 - COTS linecutters for recovery are expensive
 - Oxidizer fill valve leak (see flight report)
 - Drogue a little too small, large main shock
-- One piece cotton phenolic chamber abalates quickly and manufacturing is time consuming A graphite nozzle and phenolic paper chamber liner would probably be better.
+- One piece cotton phenolic chamber abalates quickly and manufacturing is time consuming.
+A graphite nozzle and phenolic cotton/paper chamber liner would probably be better.
 - Cable management not that good
 - Lift-off velocity quite low, safe but quite susceptible to wind, EuRoC officials unhappy
 - Launch pad oxidizer bottle installation difficult and unsafe